Excoriate/go-service-boilerplate/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🪲 Bug Report
-about: If something isn't working as expected on go-service-boilerplate CLI.
+about: If something isn't working as expected on go-service-boilerplate App.
 title: "[Bug Title]"
 labels: "bug"
 ---

 ## 🪲 Describe the Bug
-Provide a clear explanation of the bug within the framework of go-service-boilerplate CLI.
+Provide a clear explanation of the bug within the framework of go-service-boilerplate App.
 Example: "go-service-boilerplate crashes when attempting to provision a new resource through the `go-service-boilerplate resource` command."

 ## ⚡️ Type of Bug